 Philip Thorby (voices) is director of Musica Antiqua of London, and well known as one of the UK's leading performers and teachers in the field of renaissance and baroque music.

-Applications are invited from proficient singers (we accept about four each of soprano, alto/countertenor, bass and tenor), and from confident players of violin, viola, cello (baroque or gut-strung modern instruments, with baroque bows; baroque violins are available to hire); bass viol, bass violin, violone, recorder, flute, oboe, bassoon; and lute family, harp and harpsichord/organ (playing continuo from figured bass).
+Applications are invited from proficient singers (we accept about four each of soprano, alto/countertenor, bass and tenor); and from confident players of violin, viola, cello (gut-strung baroque instruments, with baroque bows; baroque violins are available to hire); bass viol, bass violin, violone, recorder, flute, oboe, bassoon; and lute family, harp and harpsichord/organ (playing continuo from figured bass).
 Trumpets will also be needed for the final concert.

 Pre-existing groups are welcome to apply together, and may offer prepared music for coaching in some of the chamber music sessions.

-The course begins with a recital by The Parley of Instruments at 16:00 on Sunday 4th August.
-On 7th August The Parley give a full-length evening concert with soprano Philippa Hyde.
-On the final evening all course members participate in a concert, performing a selection of the pieces studied during the week.
+The course begins with a recital by The Parley of Instruments and Gail Hennessy at 16:00 on Sunday 3rd August.
+On 6th August the Parley give a full-length evening concert with soprano Philippa Hyde.
+On the final evening all course members participate in a concert, performing a selection of the larger-scale pieces studied during the week.
 All concerts are open to the public, and participants attend them free of charge.

-Participants should arrive in time for the concert at 16:00 on Sunday 4th August.
+Participants should arrive in time for the concert at 16:00 on Sunday 3rd August.
 On most days there is a free period from 13:00 to 16:00, for rest, practice, or ad hoc music-making, but the remainder of each day is filled with music from morning to night!
-The course ends with breakfast on Sunday 11th August (or after the Saturday night party for non-residents).
+The course ends with breakfast on Sunday 10th August (or after the Saturday night party for nonresidents).

-Most music will be provided on arrival, but singers and continuo players may be asked to buy some scores.
+Most music will be provided on arrival, but singers and continuo players may be asked to buy or print off some scores.
 Details will be sent to applicants.

 Please apply as early as possible, as places are limited.
 Applications will be acknowledged but may not be accepted until April, by when we hope to have a workable balance of voices and instruments.
 You will then be informed if your application has succeeded, and your deposit will be returned if not.